gherakovic/udacity-fend-arcade-game/README.md

 ## Installation
 1. Clone or download to your computer
-2. Open project with your text editor
+2. Open index.html file with your favorite browser to run the game
-3. Play
-4. Don't lose!
+3. Don't lose!

 ## How to Play
 Ladybugs have taken over your tiny world.
 You must cross the road to get the safety of the river.